- Partner: Girl Effect

 Together with their Kenya team and a group of passionate girls and young women in Nairobi and Migori counties, we launched Wazzii: a revolutionary chatbot for Kenyan Youth.

-The brand’s pilot phase reached 5 million young people in 3 months and resulted in almost 13,000 chatbot users, truly meeting our goal of creating a space for youth.
+The brand’s pilot phase reached 5 million young people in 3 months and resulted in 50,000 chatbot users, truly meeting our goal of creating a space for youth.

 The challenge